/

 5. Please do NOT include anything that asks something of your reader or makes them feel inadequate.
 Examples of what NOT to say: “You are capable, continue to be brave.”
 “Look at the positive side of things.”
 “I know you can be stronger.”
 While these may seem like words of encouragement, we do not have insight into the reader’s circumstances and its important to be empathetic without judgement.

-6. Finally, if you are under 18, please make sure that a parent, guardian, or teacher has read your card and approves your participation in the program.
+6. Finally, if you are under 18, please make sure that a parent, guardian, or teacher has read your letter and approves of your participation in the program.

 Returning the Project:

-1. You can enclose your card in an envelope or leave it without an envelope - either are acceptable.
+1. You can enclose your letter in an envelope or leave it without an envelope - either are acceptable.

 2. If you plan to use an envelope, consider decorating the outside.